 - Consumer want is not a fixed thing as it can change with the drop of a hat.
 A business entity might find it hard to keep up with those ever-changing needs and wants.

 The three pillars of market orientation have helped business entities to create competent strategies.
 Earlier, the companies followed the traditional product orientation policies but with changing times have realized the importance of market orientation.

 No doubt it is a tough call to make and switch, but the benefits are immense.
 The new way of thinking has helped the management to reach new heights.
 The pillars have been described as-

 Globalization, the advent of branded goods, and awareness via the Internet have resulted in customer empowerment.
 This has forced several companies to take a long look at their policies and come up with market orientation that is focused on customers instead of products, growth, and profitability.

 When the customer takes center stage, the companies establish a course that helps them to serve a customer what he wants and not what they want to sell.
 This helps to establish a long-term relationship with the customers who later become their strategic assets

 Measuring productivity in marketing is a challenge for business entities.
 It has to break the confines of the typical 4P framework if it wants to establish itself as a customer-centric company.

 The business now has to adopt a coordinated marketing infrastructure to meet the actual demands of its customer.

 Business entities are under pressure to demonstrate the financial strength of the company every quarter.
 The effect is felt on stock prices that can come down or rise as per the financial condition of the company.

 The framework of market orientation profitability includes both non-financial and financial measures.
-This will allow entities to maintain a balance between long and short term profitability and health of the company.
+This will allow entities to maintain a balance between long and short-term profitability and the health of the company.